kwchurch/deepnet_examples/README.md

 <p>

-In ``Deep Nets for Poets,'' I want to make a similar argument, but for deep nets (as opposed to Unix).
-In particular, there are simple examples in subdirectories below this that show
+In <i>Deep Nets for Poets</i>, I want to make a similar argument, but for deep nets (as opposed to Unix).
+In particular, there are simple examples in subdirectories below this that show:

 <ol>
 <li>Image Classification: Pictures &#8594; Labels </li>